 The Internal Service Fund is used to account for certain risk financing activities.
 The costs of self-insuring medical coverage for the County are accumulated in this fund.
-In addition, the fund accounts for losses relating to the deductibles from property and liability claims filed against the County, as well as workers compensation claims.
+In addition, the fund accounts for losses relating to the deductibles from property and liability claims filed against the County.